Risk-Adaptive Approaches to Stochastic Optimization: A Survey: Error and Deviation

 The choice in Example \ref{eMeasRegError}(c) leads to {\em least-squares regression} regardless of $\lambda>0$.
 Since the measure of error can be squared without affecting the set of minimizers, in this case one has

 In fact, $\bfeta\mapsto \Ex[\bfeta^2]$ is also a regular measure of error and we could just as well have adopted it from the start.

+There is a long tradition for considering measures of error beyond least-squares, especially in robust statistics; see \cite{Huber.81}.
 The Koenker-Bassett error in Example \ref{eMeasRegError}(a) leads to {\em quantile regression}.
 Figure \ref{fig:lift} illustrates statistical models for predicting lift force using least-squares regression (solid line) and quantile regression with $\alpha = 0.5, 0.75$ (dashed lines) and $\alpha = 0.95, 0.995$ (dotted lines).
 While the lines are quite similar, quantile regression with higher values of $\alpha$ results in more conservative estimates in the sense that the values of $\gamma + c \, \bfxi$ tend to exceed those of $\bfeta$.

 As eluded to in Subsection \ref{subsec:stat}, one can go much beyond linear statistical models in \eqref{eqn:regProblem}.
 We refer to \cite{RockafellarUryasevZabarankin.08} for several refinements and to \cite{GrechukZabarankin.19} for a discussion of the connection between regular measures of error and inter-regenerative relationships via log-likelihood and entropy maximization.
 Innovative thinking about alternative regression approaches based on constrained residuals, leveraging superquantiles, appears in \cite{TrindadeUryasevShapiroZrazhevsky.07}.